Search

 Chewable Tablets

-Chewable tablets that are specially formulated to deliver a payload of vitamins, minerals and/or other nutraceuticals with highly palatable flavor options, sweetening options, a desirable mouth feel, and good stability.
+Chewable tablets are specially formulated to deliver a combination of vitamins, minerals, and other nutraceuticals with appealing flavor options, flexible sweetening choices, a pleasant mouthfeel, and reliable stability.
 Chewable tablets may be produced in different sizes and shapes to accommodate a wide range of nutraceutical doses and a pleasing esthetic appearance.
-The scientific journal, Systemic Reviews in Pharmacy, has this to say chewable tablets:
+The scientific journal, Systemic Reviews in Pharmacy, has this to say about chewable tablets:

 “Chewable tablets are versatile dosage forms that combine the manufacturing and stability advantages of solid dosage products while offering beneficial organoleptic [flavor/taste] and administration benefits.”1Antil A, Kahiy M, Tomar D. An Overview on Efficacy of Chewable Tablets in Improving Oral Drug Delivery.
 Systemic Reviews in Pharmacy.
 2023; 14(9): 571-7.

-As with any oral delivery form that the user will taste, some nutraceuticals with bitter or otherwise undesirable taste characteristics may not always work well in chewable tablets—although the use of bitter masking agents and specific flavors may help compensate in these instances.
+As with any oral delivery form that the user will taste, some nutraceuticals with bitter or otherwise undesirable taste characteristics may not always work well in chewable tablets—although using bitter masking agents and specific flavors may help compensate in these instances.

 The pros and cons of chewable tablets include: